 It's likely you are familiar with the parties having a role in the transaction.
 The most familiar person in the transaction is the real estate agent.
 Then, the bank provides the financial capital required to bankroll the deal.
 The title company ensures that all areas of the exchange are completed and that the title is clear to pass to the buyer from the seller.

-So, what party is responsible for making sure the real estate is worth the purchase price?
+So, who's responsible for making sure the value of the property is consistent with the purchase price?
 In comes the appraiser.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Capuano Appraisal Services, LLC will ensure, you as an interested party, are informed.

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the subject property.
-The estimate of value on the appraisal report is not always what's being paid for the property even though it is likely the best indication of a property's valueThere are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
-But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to sell the property again.
-It all comes down to this, an appraiser from Capuano Appraisal Services, LLC will guarantee you attain the most accurate property value, so you can make wise real estate decisions.
+Analyzing the data from all applicable approaches, the appraiser is then ready to state an estimated market value for the property in question.
+It is important to note that while this amount is probably the strongest indication of what a property is worth, it probably will not be the price at which the property closes.
+There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
+Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to put the property on the market again.
+At the end of the day, an appraiser from Capuano Appraisal Services, LLC will help you attain the most accurate property value, so you can make wise real estate decisions.